colinaut/alpinejs-plugin-simple-validate/README.md

 You can validate that at least one is selected by adding `x-validate.group` to every checkbox or radio button in a named group.
 If you want the user to select multiple checkboxes, use an added expression with the minimum number `x-validate.group="2"`.

 ***Note:** Checkbox and radio button groups add their error message after the wrapper for the group.
 This is either the closest `field-parent` class parent element or it uses `.parentNode.parentNode` by default.
 It's assumed that each checkbox/radio is wrapped in a label or list item, and then has a wrapper around the group.*

-## Directive x-required

-Depreciated just use base AlpineJS `:required`; x-required will be removed in version 1.8

-~~The x-required directive is used on a field if you want to toggle required depending on another field value or other variable.~~

-* ~~x-required="expression" — evaluates the expression as a boolean function to toggle required on the element~~
-* ~~x-required:name="'value'" — this shorthand allows you to easily test if a another named field has a particular value set.
-If it does have the value than it sets required to true.~~

 ## Magic functions